 The trail climbs to an intersection with the Saddler Skyline Trail.
 To the right, it climbs to reach the campground access road just downhill of the entrace kiosk.
 Straight ahead, the trail continues its descent, crossing the access road.

-The first half-mile of the Trestle Loop is flat.
+The first half-mile of the Trestle Loop is refreshingly flat.
 The trail is especially enjoyable because it’s close to Mill Creek, offering a change of scenery from the rest of the campground trails.
-It runs through the scrub alongside the creek for a ways before entering an attractive fir grove.
-It then crosses Mill Creek; in winter there’s no bridge and you have to wade the 18 inch deep creek.
+It runs through the scrub alongside the creek for a ways before entering a dark, attractive fir grove.
+It then crosses Mill Creek; in winter there’s no bridge and you have to wade through the 18 inch deep, fast-flowing creek.
 In summer the creek is dry and you can just walk across.

 There’s supposedly an old railroad trestle somewhere around here, but I’ve never seen it.

 Past the creek, the trail is not as well maintained, and it begins to climb again.
 Turn left onto the Saddler Skyline Trail, which passes through a broad, brush-filled ravine, then ascends through the same ravine through lush second-growth redwoods.
-This is one of the more interesting parts of the hike.
+The way the trail meanders through the dense woods makes this one of the more interesting parts of the hike.

 The ravine gives way to an ordinary and less-interesting hillside.
 The lush groundcover of ferns is replaced with huckleberry bushes.
-Soon the trail descends to an intersection with the Nature Trail, which is distinguished by the numerous stands for interpretive signs, all of which are now empty - the signs either haven't been installed or have been removed.
+The trail climbs steeply up the hill by way of a lot of small switchbacks, then descends to an intersection with the Nature Trail.
+The Nature Trail has a lot of stands for interpretive signs, but most of them are empty.
 The trail curves past the campground entrance kiosk; at the next trail intersection, turn left onto the Hobbs Wall Trail.